vsanthanam/JBird/JBird/JBird.docc/Articles/WhyJBird.md

 ## Working with unstructured JSON

-Swift application developers often need to consume JSON data from an endpoint in their applications.
-If you know the shape of data ahead of time, Swift provides you `Codable`, which is a fast and convenient to use JSON data in a type-safe manner.
+Swift application developers often need to consume JSON data from an endpoint.
+If you know the shape of data ahead of time, Swift provides you with `Codable`, which is a fast and convenient to use JSON data in your application a type-safe manner.
 But what about instructured data?

-Apple's Foundation framework provides `JSONSerialization` for working with unstructered JSON in Swift, but it comes with several significant limitations that can impact developer productivity and code quality:
+Apple's Foundation framework provides `JSONSerialization` for working with unstructered JSON in Swift, but it comes with several significant limitations that can impact developer productivity and runtime safety:

-#### Untyped APIs leads to excessive casting
+#### Untyped APIs lead to excessive casting

-Foundation's JSONSerialization returns ambiguous `Any` types that require extensive type checking and casting:
+Foundation's `JSONSerialization` returns ambiguous `Any` types that require extensive type checking and casting:

 ```swift
 // Foundation approach